SobyDamn/SearchAlgorithmPlayground/README.md

 ![DeleteNodeWithEdge](/static/delete_node_with_edge.gif)

-To edit node label double click on a node and use keyboard to modify the label.
+To edit node label double click on a node and use keyboard to modify the label, once done hit _ENTER_ or click anywhere else.

 > NOTE: Label of a node must be unique